Brar21/Python_Learning/README.md

   *print(Set.name.pop()) is systax to use mehtod*
   - ".clear()" from clean that set or remove everything from Set *Set.name.clear() is syntax to use method*
+  - ".Intersection() to get "Same" elements present in both sets *is Syntax to use  method*